tsy24/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+NurseyBook is a **desktop app made for nurses in nursing homes to aid them in managing contacts and tasks in their busy lives.
+It is optimized for use via a Command Line Interface** (CLI) while still **having the benefits of a Graphical User Interface** (GUI).
+If you can type fast, NurseyBook can manage your contacts & tasks done faster than traditional GUI apps! :smile:

 * Table of Contents
 {:toc}